-The Cody-Kilgore Unified Schools serves approximately 170 PreK-12th grade students.
+The Cody-Kilgore Unified Schools serves approximately 158 PreK-12th grade students.
 It is located in North Central NE with a sparsely populated constituency yet covering one of the largest geographic areas among NE Class II Districts.
 The district provides regular transportation services for students that cover a 312 mile round trip in a 553 square mile area.
 Some students log as many as 76 miles round trip in a day on our buses.
 Our staff is 100% NCLB Qualified.
 They have received an Entrepreneurship and Incubator Business Grant with the Village of Cody.
 This enhances our Career Education curriculum by providing real world experiences.
 Expanded Distance Learning and Dual Credit classes are helping them provide more curriculum offerings.
-At CKUS they are: Committed, Knowledgeable, Unified, and Successful.
+At

-SCHOOL DISTRICT REFERENCE MAP (2010 CENSUS): Cherry County, NE Gordon-Rushville Cody-Kilgore Public Schools Public Schools Valentine Community Schools FIRST COLUMN CONTROL OF THE COLUMN CO Thedford Public Mullen Public Hyannis Public Schools Schools Schools + Soul Shrete John Short S Farch Sharts Joon Sharts 2
+SCHOOL DISTRICT REFERENCE MAP (2010 CENSUS): Cherry County, NE Gordon-Rushville Cody-Kilgore Public Schools Public Schools Valentine Community Schools School, in Princip Affire Holosoff (1994)